 Make the crust:

 - Pulse the flour, sugar and salt in a food processor to blend.
-Add butter and pulse 5-6 more times until mixture resembles coarse crumbs.1¼ cup all-purpose flour, ½ cup unsalted butter, cold and cut into cubes, ¼ teaspoon Kosher or fine sea salt
+Add butter and pulse 5-6 more times until mixture resembles coarse crumbs.1¼ cup all-purpose flour, ¼ teaspoon Kosher or fine sea salt, ½ cup unsalted butter, cold and cut into cubes, 1 tablespoon sugar

 - Add 3 Tbs ice water, and pulse well after each addition.
-Add just enough water to make a crumbly dough.
-The dough will not come together on its own but will when worked in with hands.1 tablespoon sugar
+Add just enough water to make a crumbly dough (I usually need about 5 tablespoons total).
+The dough will look like wet sand (it will not come together on its own but it will take shape when mixed with your hands).3 tablespoon ice water, more if needed

 - Roll the dough into a ball onto a lightly floured surface, and then flatten it into a disk.
 Chill the dough in the refrigerator for about 15 minutes.
 While the crust is chilling, prepare your filling.